< Browse to Previous Essay | Browse to Next Essay >

 But the Chinese in Seattle did recover.
 By the early 1900s, Chinatown was once again beginning to thrive.
 Today it lives on in Seattle's vibrant Chinatown-International District, a culturally diverse neighborhood that is home to Americans of Chinese descent as well as Japanese Americans, Filipino Americans, and others.
 In 1962, Chinese American Wing Luke (1925-1965) was elected to the Seattle City Council and became the first Asian American to hold elected office in the Pacific Northwest.
 In 1996, Chinese American Gary Locke (b.
 1950) was elected governor of the state of Washington.
 He became the first Asian American governor in the nation.
 And at the center of today's Chinatown-International District, the Wing Luke Museum of the Asian Pacific American Experience is dedicated to celebrating Luke's memory and the history of Asian American experience in the Pacific Northwest.

 Note: This essay replaces an earlier essay on the same subject.
-The new essay, including the date in the title, was revised on February 6, 2014.
+The new essay, including the date in the title, was revised on February 6, 2014, and expanded slightly on December 24, 2014.

 Travel through time (chronological order):